 C1 and C2 should always be equal for both crystals and resonators.
 The optimal value of the capacitors depends on the crystal or resonator in use, the amount of stray capacitance, and the electromagnetic noise of the environment.
+Some initial guidelines for choosing capacitors for use with crystals are given in Table 10-3.
 For ceramic resonators, the capacitor values given by the manufacturer should be used.

-Figure 6-2.
+Figure 10-2.
 Crystal Oscillator Connections